 Addressing the Challenges of Chemical Vapor Sample Assessment

-The statistical methods needed to interpret exposure data according to current best practice are not taught in generic statistics courses and cannot be performed by hand or with common tools such as spreadsheet software.
+According to current best practice, the statistical methods needed to interpret exposure data are not taught in generic statistics courses.
+They cannot be performed by hand or with familiar tools such as spreadsheet software.
 As a result, although theoretical approaches were described some time ago in the scientific literature, they have not really trickled down to practice.

-The course aims to correct this, by presenting the underlying theory in an accessible way, and describing how to use www.expostats.ca.
-In addition, while traditional statistical routines yield results that can be difficult to convey to non-specialists, the website platform yields simpler answers, such as “there is a 69% probability that these workers are overexposed.”
+The course aims to correct this by presenting the underlying theory in an accessible way and describing how to use www.expostats.ca.
+Also, while traditional statistical routines yield results that can be difficult to convey to non-specialists, the website platform produces simpler answers, such as “there is a 69% probability that these workers are overexposed.”

-Those who attend this special course will also learn methods currently recommended by several prominent occupational health organizations such as AIHA, The European Community, and the British and Dutch industrial hygiene societies.
+Those who attend this unique PDC will also learn methods currently recommended by several prominent occupational health organizations such as AIHA, The European Community, and the British and Dutch industrial hygiene societies.

-Dr. Lavoué researches occupational exposure assessments, and is especially interested in retrospective assessments for epidemiological studies, development of statistical methods for industrial hygiene data analysis, and, more recently, development of software to facilitate data analysis for industrial hygienists, including the Expostats website.
+Dr. Lavoué researches occupational exposure assessments and is especially interested in retrospective assessments for epidemiological studies, development of statistical methods for industrial hygiene data analysis, and, more recently, software development to facilitate data analysis for industrial hygienists, including the www.expostats.ca website.

-He has been teaching industrial hygiene data interpretation for 15 years and is the lead author for a chapter about sampling and data interpretation strategies in an upcoming francophone industrial hygiene monograph edited by the Quebec Association for Occupational Safety and Health.
+He has been teaching industrial hygiene data interpretation for 15 years.
+He is the lead author for a chapter about sampling and data interpretation strategies in an upcoming francophone industrial hygiene monograph edited by the Quebec Association for Occupational Safety and Health.